mattusifer/broken-boxes/README.md

 # broken-boxes

-Classic breakout game made originally to practice writing Clojure.
+Classic breakout game made originally to practice Clojure.

 Still under development, and will eventually turn into a really out-of-control version of this game.